Monotone Circuit Complexity of Matching: Discussion

 \subsection{Acknowledgements}

 We thank Susanna de Rezende, Shuo Pang, Jonas Conneryd, and Noel Arteche for discussions.
-B.C.\ acknowledges support of Royal Society University Research Fellowship URF$\backslash$R1$\backslash$211106.
+We also thank Felix Moreno Peñarrubia and Anup Rao for suggestions that simplified and improved the presentation of the paper.
+B.C.\ acknowledges support of Royal Society University Research Fellowship URF$\backslash$R1$\backslash$211106 and EPSRC project EP/Z534158/1 on ``Integrated Approach to Computational Complexity: Structure, Self-Reference and Lower Bounds''.
 M.G., A.R., A.S., and D.S.\ are supported by the Swiss State Secretariat for Education, Research, and Innovation (SERI) under contract number MB22.00026.

 \OLDthebibliography\thebibliography \thebibliography[1]{ \OLDthebibliography{#1} }

 \DeclareUrlCommand{\Doi}{ } [1]{ \Doi{#1}} [1]{\href{#1}{ \Doi{#1}}}